AathreyaG/reactai-starter/user-story.md

 Backend Implications:

-- Implement CSV generation logic in Node.js.
-- Develop API endpoint to initiate CSV export.
+- Create an API endpoint for approving applications.
-- Log export activities in AWS CloudWatch.
+- Implement business logic for changing application status to ‘approved’.
+- Trigger notification service upon approval.

 Frontend Implications:

-- Add an "Export" button to the catalog management UI.
+- Develop a supervisor dashboard using React.
-- Implement feedback for export status and download prompt.
+- Implement UI for reviewing and approving applications.

 **Development Subtasks**:

-- Frontend: Implement "Export" button and feedback mechanism.
+- Frontend: Develop the supervisor dashboard and approval UI.
-- Backend: Create CSV generation logic and endpoint.
+- Backend: Create API endpoint for application approval.
-- Backend: Log export status and activities.
+- Backend: Implement notification service integration.

 **Testing Subtasks**:

-- Test CSV generation with complete and partial data sets.
+- Test the approval process with valid and invalid scenarios.
-- Verify CSV format compatibility with GSA requirements.
-- Test download functionality and user feedback.
-- Perform log verification in AWS CloudWatch.
+- Verify notification delivery upon approval.
+- Conduct security testing to prevent unauthorized approvals.

 ---

-### **Title: Delete Catalog Entries** ###
+### **Title: Real-Time Enrollment Counter**###

-User Role: As a Catalog Manager, I want to delete catalog entries so that I can maintain an accurate and up-to-date catalog.
+User Role: As a Visitor, I want to see the real-time enrollment counter so that I can understand the current enrollment activity.

 Functional Description:

-The system should allow users to delete specific catalog entries.
-The backend should support delete operations on the catalog database.
-The UI should provide a user-friendly interface for selecting and confirming the deletion of entries.
+The system should display a real-time counter of enrollments on the public portal, providing visitors with insights into current enrollment activities.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
+GIVEN I am on the enrollment site

-WHEN I select a specific catalog entry and click the "Delete" button
+WHEN I view the page

-THEN the system should prompt me for confirmation and, upon confirmation, remove the entry from the database and update the UI accordingly
+THEN the system should show a real-time counter of enrollments

 **Acceptance Criteria**:

-- The system must allow deletion of catalog entries by their unique identifier (e.g., NSN).
-- Users should receive a confirmation prompt before deletion.
-- Deleted entries must be removed from PostgreSQL and the UI should reflect this change.
-- The system should log deletion activities in AWS CloudWatch for auditing purposes.
+- The counter must update in real-time or near real-time.
+- Visitors should see the total number of enrollments without needing to refresh the page.

-Story Points: 3 (Low complexity)
+Story Points: 3 (Simple complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement delete API to handle removal requests.
-- Ensure data integrity and validation in PostgreSQL.
-- Log deletion activities in AWS CloudWatch.
+- Implement WebSocket or similar technology for real-time updates.
+- Maintain a count of enrollments in the database.

 Frontend Implications:

-- Add a "Delete" button to the catalog management UI.
+- Develop a UI component to display the real-time counter.
-- Implement confirmation dialog for deletion.
+- Implement WebSocket client integration for updates.
-- Update the UI to reflect the removal of entries.

 **Development Subtasks**:

-- Frontend: Implement "Delete" button and confirmation dialog.
-- Frontend: Update UI to reflect entry deletion.
+- Frontend: Create the real-time counter component.
-- Backend: Implement delete API endpoint.
+- Backend: Implement WebSocket server for updates.
-- Backend: Ensure data validation and integrity checks.
-- Backend: Log deletion activities.

 **Testing Subtasks**:

-- Test deletion functionality with valid and invalid entries.
+- Test real-time updates for counter accuracy.
-- Verify data removal and UI updates.
+- Verify counter initialization and updates on page load.
-- Perform usability testing for the deletion interface.
-- Perform log verification in AWS CloudWatch.
+- Conduct stress testing to ensure performance during high traffic.

+These user stories align with CMMI Level 5 standards, ensuring a focus on process improvement and high-quality delivery.